-Los Angeles Farmers Market day trip to a historic landmark that has been around since 1934.
-The market is located on the corner of Third and Fairfax and is a fascinating place to spend the day.
+The Original Los Angeles Farmers Market at the corner of Third and Fairfax and is a fascinating place to spend the day.

 The farmers market has more than 100 shops and restaurants to explore.
 There are so many different places to eat (over 50) with so many choices for food chances are you will stop at least a couple of the food booths.

 Farmers market stores offer a remarkable selection of fresh fruits, along with candy, baked goods, homemade ice cream, wines, meats, and poultry.

 There is plenty of shady seating, and even though this is an open-air market.
 When you arrive, take a walk around the whole place to see which restaurant you would like to dine.